 Dispute Resolution Policies and Procedures

 In the course of their work at the University, faculty members may encounter situations that raise concerns about discrimination, harassment, or unfair treatment.
 The University provides a number of venues in which faculty members may file a complaint or share their concerns.
-For more information, consult the following policies:
+For more information, consult the following policies and resources:

 The Faculty Senate’s Grievance Committee maintains a grievance policy for members of the academic faculty (including tenured and tenure-track faculty members, as well as non-tenure-track faculty members whose responsibilities are primarily teaching or research).

 The Office of the Executive Vice President and Provost maintains a grievance policy for members of the non-tenure-track faculty whose responsibilities are administrative or professional.

 (Office for Equal Opportunity and Civil Rights)